Pixens/Boost-Bot/README.md

-# Boostup's Leaked Boost Bot
+# A Leaked Boost Bot

 DO NOT MESSAGE ME FOR HELP, I **WILL** IGNORE YOU.